-- (i) The Degree of Master may be awarded to students who shall have pursued a programme as prescribed under Regulation 16.2(b) above and have satisfied the examiners by presenting a satisfactory dissertation or project (having passed the examination requirements as prescribed in the scheme of studies) and in the case of an integrated degree apprenticeship, having successfully completed their End Point Assessment. - (ii) Students who fail to satisfy the examiners may, subject to the provisions of Regulation 15, present themselves again for examination as directed.
-[The rest of this paragraph has been removed] - (iii) Subject to Regulation 16.2 (d) dissertations, projects or other required work must be submitted as prescribed in the scheme of studies.
+- (i) The Degree of Master may be awarded to candidates who shall have pursued a programme as prescribed under Regulation 16.2(b) above and have satisfied the examiners by presenting a satisfactory dissertation or project (having passed the examination requirements as prescribed in the scheme of studies). - (ii) Candidates who fail to satisfy the examiners may, subject to the provisions of Regulation 15, present themselves again for examination as directed.
+If they fail to satisfy the examiners at the second attempt, they shall not be eligible again as candidates for the same award. - (iii) Subject to Regulation 16.2 (d) dissertations, projects or other required work must be submitted as prescribed in the scheme of studies.